dhis2/training-docs/content/analytic_tools/lg_maps.md

 ![](Images/maps/image73.png)

-Go through and describe these elements to the participants.
+Review these items.
 We will discuss each one in more detail as we proceed through the demo.

 **_Legends:_**